smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #43 - Unbounded Preceding

-Determine the minimum quantity for each record between the current row and all previous rows for each Customer ID.
+Determine the minimum quantity for each record between the current row and all previous rows for each `Customer ID`.

 | Order ID | Customer ID | Quantity |
 |----------|-------------|----------|